xuantiep/xdeb-org/content/post/switch-from-aws-s3-to-backblaze-b2.md

 I paused all backups to AWS S3 but did not delete them.
 It has now gone almost 6 month since the switched and I plan to start deleting all my S3 backup buckets.

 For my use case AWS S3 was never a cost I thought about but B2 Cloud is silly cheap.
-Backblaze have been around for many years so they most be making enough money somehow.
+Backblaze have been around for many years so they must be making enough money somehow.

 Amazon has many more datacenters than Backblaze so performance may be an issue depending on your location.
 For me the performance difference between AWS "eu-north-1" and B2 "eu-central" was barely noticeable.

-Less money to Amazon, a nicer interface, solid service and even lower cost for me.
+Less money to Amazon, a nicer interface, solid service and a even lower cost for me.

 Let's see if I can convince some of my customers to switch as well.